MathieuNls/bug-taxonomy/06_analysis.md

 # Results and Analysis

+In this section, we present the results of our experiences and interpret them to answer our three research questions.

 ## What are the proportions of different types of bugs?

 \input{tex_tables/bugProportion}

 Table \ref{tab:contingency-table} presents the contingency table and the results of the Pearson's chi-squared tests we performed on each type of bug.
-In addition to analyzing bug types independently, we also present the result by analyzing  Types 1 and 2 bugs  with Types 3 and 4 bugs.
-[Wahab: add a sentence here explaining why this grouping is important]
+In addition to analyzing bug types independently, we also present the result by analyzing T1 and T2 bugs with T3 and T4 bugs.
+This grouping represents the bug we know intuitively about (i.e. T1: one bug, one fault and T2: one bug, many faults) vs. the less intuitive bugs (i.e. T3: many bug, one root fault and T4: many bugs sharing the same root faults).

+[Wahab: add a sentence here explaining why this grouping is important] [Mathieu: Done]

-We can see that the proportion of Types 3 (22.6\% and 54\%) and 4 (31.3\% and 64.9\%) bugs is largely higher than that of Types 1 (14.3\% and 9.1\%) and 2 (6.8\% and 3.7\%) for both the Apache and the Netbeans ecosystems.
-Overall, the proportion of different types of bug is as follows: 6.8\%, 3.7\%, 28.3\%, 61.2\% for Types 1, 2, 3 and 4, respectively.
+We can see that the proportion of T3 (22.6\% and 54\%) and T4 (31.3\% and 64.9\%) bugs is largely higher than that of T1 (14.3\% and 9.1\%) and 2 (6.8\% and 3.7\%) for both the Apache and the Netbeans ecosystems.
+Overall, the proportion of different types of bug is as follows: 6.8\%, 3.7\%, 28.3\%, 61.2\% for T1, T2, T3 and T4, respectively.
 The result of the Pearson's test is below 0.01.
 Therefore, we reject to null hypothesis $H_{01}$ and conclude that:

-[Wahab: you can put the following result in a bordered rectangle]
+[Wahab: you can put the following result in a bordered rectangle] [Mathieu: Done]

+\fbox{%
+\parbox{0.9\textwidth}{%
-The number of Types 3 and 4 bugs is considerably higher than the number of Type 1 and 2 bugs.
-When combined into  groups, there are significantly more Types 3 and 4 (89.5 \%) than Types 1 and 2 (10.5 \%) bugs.
+The number of T3 and T4 bugs is considerably higher than the number of T1 and T2 bugs.
+When combined into  groups, there are significantly more T3 and T4 (89.5 \%) than T1 and T2 (10.5 \%) bugs.}%
+}

 ## How complex is each type of bugs?

-To answer**RQ$_2$**, we analyze the complexity of each bug in terms of duplication, fixing time, number of comments, number of time a bug is reopened, files impacted, severity, changesets, hunks, and chunks.
+To answer **RQ$_2$**, we analyze the complexity of each bug in terms of duplication, fixing time, number of comments, number of time a bug is reopened, files impacted, severity, changesets, hunks, and chunks.

 [Wahab Label (A) ...
-See the next comment to understand this label]
+See the next comment to understand this label] [Wahab: You need to move the following paragraph to Label (A)] [Mathieu: Done]

+Complexity metrics are divided into two groups: (a) process and (b) code metrics.
+Process metrics refer to metrics that have been extracted from the project tracking system (i.e., fixing time, comments, reopening and severity).
+Code metrics are directly computed using the source code used to fix a given bug (i.e., files impacted, changesets required, hunks and chunks).
+We acknowledge that these complexity metrics only represent an abstraction of the actual complexity of a given bug as they cannot account for the actual thought process and expertise required to craft a fix.
+However, we believe that they are an accurate abstraction.
+Moreover, they are used in several studies in the field to approximate the complexity of a bug [@Weiß2007; @Saha2014; @Nam2013; @Anvik2006; @Nagappan].

 Figure \ref{fig:boxplots} presents nine boxplots describing the complexity metrics we used in this paper for each type of bug and for each ecosystem.
-In each sub-figure, the bookplates are organized as follows: (a) Types 1 to 4 bugs for the Apache ecosystem, (b) Types 1 to 4 bugs for the Netbeans ecosystem and (c) Types 1 to 4 bugs for both ecosystems combined.
+In each sub-figure, the bookplates are organized as follows: (a) T1 to T4 bugs for the Apache ecosystem, (b) T1 to T4 bugs for the Netbeans ecosystem and (c) T1 to T4 bugs for both ecosystems combined.
 Except for the severity metric, the median for all other metrics is close to zero.
 Tables \ref{tab:apache-eco}, \ref{tab:netbeans-eco} and \ref{tab:overall-eco} present descriptive statistics about each metric for each bug type per ecosystem and for both ecosystems combined.
 The descriptive statistics used are $\mu$:mean, $\sum$:sum, $\hat{x}$:median, $\sigma$:standard deviation and $\%$:percentage.
 We also show the results of Mann-Whitney test for each metric and type.
-We added the \checkmark~symbol to the Mann-Whitney tests results columns when the value is statistically significant (e.g. $\alpha \textless 0.05$) and \xmark otherwise.
+We added the \checkmark symbol to the Mann-Whitney tests results columns when the value is statistically significant (e.g. $\alpha \textless 0.05$) and \xmark otherwise.

-Finally, Table \ref{tab:chi-rq2} presents the Pearson's chi-squared test results for each complexity metric for Types 1 to 4 and for Types 1 and 2 together,  and Types 3 and 4.
+Finally, Table \ref{tab:chi-rq2} presents the Pearson's chi-squared test results for each complexity metric for T1 to T4 and for T1 and T2 together, and T3 and T4.
 In what follows, we present our findings for each complexity metric.

-[Wahab: You need to move the following paragraph to Label (A)]

-Complexity metrics are divided into two groups: (a) process and (b) code metrics.
-Process metrics refer to metrics that have been extracted from the project tracking system (i.e., fixing time, comments, reopening and severity).
-Code metrics are directly computed using the source code used to fix a given bug (i.e., files impacted, changesets required, hunks and chunks).
-We acknowledge that these complexity metrics only represent an abstraction of the actual complexity of a given bug as they cannot account for the actual thought process and expertise required to craft a fix.
-However, we believe that they are an accurate abstraction.
-Moreover, they are used in several studies in the field to approximate the complexity of a bug [@Weiß2007; @Saha2014; @Nam2013; @Anvik2006; @Nagappan].

 \begin{figure*}
 \centering